cuuupid/shillscript/README.md

 Which could have very disastrous results.
 - helloworld.benghazi for sample code
 - backup.benghazi if you accidentally delete helloworld.benghazi
+- run.py is an experimental script that runs your code then starts up the email server.
+Same syntax as clinton.py for usage.

 ###Usage
 To run code: